-We recommend that when you install the primary and backup servers, they should be comparable in terms of hardware, memory, and performance.
+We recommend that when you install the primary and backup servers, they should be comparable in hardware, memory, and performance.

 There could be any number of ZigiOps servers prepared to take over from the Primary one, but only one could be active simultaneously.
-If the failover is performed to the Backup ZigiOps server, the Primary one remains inactive until a further decision is made to manually return the operation state to it using the same procedure.
+Suppose the failover is performed to the Backup ZigiOps server.
+In that case, the Primary one remains inactive until a further decision is made to manually return the operation state to it using the same procedure.

 How It Works

 ZigiOps is designed to integrate data with a minimum offline footprint related to the integration state, which consists of several runtime files in a size of a few kilobytes.
 It does not generate any big data on the file system or in any databases, making it easy to replicate the integration state to the Backup server and continue from where the Primary one stopped.
 Everything needed for a Backup ZigiOps server to take over from a Primary one is to synchronize their runtime files.

 Once the Backup ZigiOps server has the runtime files from the Primary one, it is ready to become active and continue the integration, avoiding gaps in data integration.
 You could synchronize the runtime files manually by copying them over to the Backup Server or configuring a shared network directory to store them (Linux only).

 The passive (usually the Backup) ZigiOps server must always be stopped while another ZigiOps server is active (usually the Primary one).

 Equal hardware and OS used on both the Primary and the Backup ZigiOps server.

 The installed ZigiOps version on the Primary server is the same as the Backup server.

 Integration configuration is maintained in sync between each server